Press Release

 • Former Children’s Commissioner for England Anne Longfield CBE to advise the Commission, alongside Commissioners and young advisers

-Paul Lindley OBE, founder of organic baby food brand Ella’s Kitchen, along with the Centre for Young Lives , today announces the launch of the Raising the Nation Play Commission, a landmark inquiry into children’s play in the UK.
+Paul Lindley OBE, founder of organic baby food brand Ella’s Kitchen, along with the Centre for Young Lives, today announces the launch of the Raising the Nation Play Commission, a landmark inquiry into children’s play.
 Throughout its 12-month programme, the Commission will seek testimony from leading experts in children’s play and wellbeing, as well as from parents, children and young people across the country, to produce a report making recommendations for post-election government policy.

 Paul Lindley OBE